ContextMapper/contextmapper.github.io/_docs/language-reference/shared-kernel.md

 permalink: /docs/shared-kernel/
 ---

 The Shared Kernel pattern describes a relationship between two bounded contexts and is used on a [context map](/docs/context-map/) in CML.
+The [Language Semantics](https://contextmapper.org/docs/language-model/) page describes all relationship types that are supported in CML.

 ## Syntax
 Note that currently two different syntax variants exist.
 The following code snippets illustrate both variants: